 In cases that fail conservative measures, an ultrasound-guided cortisone injection may help to reduce swelling and inflammation.

-More about cortisone injection for bipartite kneecap
+More about cortisone injection for a bipartite kneecap

-Frequently asked questions on bipartite patella.
+Frequently asked questions on the bipartite patella.

 Both conditions can occur with trauma to the patella, such as a fall.
 However, in a bipartite kneecap, the separation of the bones occurs in the outer upper aspects of the patella.
 Also, the edges of the bone separation are wider and rounded in the bipartite patella.
-On the other hand, patellar fractures usually occur in the mid-portion of the patella with well-defined sharper borders.
+On the other hand, patellar fractures usually occur in the mid-portion of the patella with well-defined, sharper borders.

 Yes.
 We see swelling surrounding the synchondrosis between the two bones in painful bipartite kneecaps.
 However, if there is no swelling between the two bones, then other causes of knee pain are likely.